x-ware-ltd/access-scc-addin/README.md

 Using the `UTF-8 Encoding` option these UCS2 files will be reencoded as utf-8 with a byte order mark (BOM).
 Regardless of this option, the above objects with files that are UTF-8 BOM encoded will be reencoded as UCS2 on import.

+If in addition to the UCS2 encoded files you wish to reencode all CP1252 files you can use the `UTF-8 Encode All` option described below.

 # Configuration

 A file called `MSAccessProject.config` is looked for in the root of the repository.
 It is intended that this file is committed into SCC.
 This is structured as an ini file, so the config for section `MSAccess SCC Add-in`, option `UTF-8 Encoding`, is specified like